WayfaringBloke/dnd/writing/msns/3_Picket.md

 	3. Talk to workers about their struggles, try to pretend to be workers yourself
 3. Scabs
 	1. A bunch of guys pull up in green overalls
-	2.
+	2. They try to cross the picket, blue collars block them
+	3.
-	3. Threaten picketing workers
+	4. Threaten picketing workers
-	4. Combat!
+	5. Combat!
 4. The assault seems never-ending but an Osha warrior saves you
 5. Dead man's switch suicide bomber